unitedstates/congress/README.md

 And general improvements:

-* Some basic unit testing for various situations and corner cases
 * Hasn't been yet run over THOMAS' entire contents
 * Data quality checks
 * Use a proper command line flag parser, and syntax